 - Safeguarding adults whose circumstances make them vulnerable and protecting them from avoidable harm

-Active Richmond Fund priority: trialling health eating and nutrition
+Active Richmond Fund healthy eating and nutrition priority

 - Providing education and skills building on healthy eating and/ or nutrition